 Currency In Munich

-Germany is part of the European Union and uses the Euro for their national currency and only currency used in this country.
+Germany is part of the European Union and uses the Euro as its national currency and the only currency used in this country.

-Meals, shopping at the markets, and admission fees for museums was very inexpensive!
+Meals, shopping at the markets, and admission fees for museums were very inexpensive!
 Save those Euros and splurge on some extra pints of beer.

 How To Get Around Munich

 Catching a cab is one way to get around for your one day in Munich.
-However, fees can add up quickly and cost are .50€ per minute.
+However, fees can add up quickly and costs are .50€ per minute.